How to Make the Most of New Zealand in Three Weeks

 - Go on a white water rafting trip on the Tongariro River (on Viator and Tripadvisor)

-- Get more inspiration from The Complete Guide to Taupo.
+Get more inspiration from our 20 Best Things to Do in Taupo.

 Day 7 – Tongariro National Park to the Ruahine Forest Park